armory3d/armory2d/README.md

 Stand-alone UI editor focused on games and simulations.
 Used in Armory, written in Haxe and Kha.

 ArmorUI outputs a json (or binary) file representing the scene components.
 This file can be rendered through [Zui library](https://github.com/armory3d/zui/tree/master/examples/Canvas).
-Alternatively, it is possible to implement the [Canvas](https://github.com/armory3d/zui/blob/master/Sources/zui/Canvas.hx#L68) structure manually in any application.
+Alternatively, it is possible to implement and read the [Canvas](https://github.com/armory3d/zui/blob/master/Sources/zui/Canvas.hx#L68) structure manually in any application.

 ## Run